RDRGSJ00/RDRGSJ00/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on: Blazor Server-side applications for a Health System
+- 🔭 I’m currently working on: Blazor Server-side applications
 - 💬 Ask me about: Web dev, automation, project management, or Smartsheets
-- 🪓 Off the keyboard: Woodworking, 3D printing, or tacos
+- 🪓 Off the keyboard: Woodworking, 3D printing, and family time

 ---